dogweather/forkful/content/en/haskell/strings/searching-and-replacing-text.md

 ---
 date: 2024-01-20 17:57:57.492309-07:00
-description: Searching and replacing text lets you find strings and swap them out.
+description: "How to: Let's search and replace text using Haskell.
+We'll use `Data.Text`\
-  Programmers use it to update code, refactor, or change data quickly.
+  \ for Unicode text handling and efficiency.
+Make sure to import `Data.Text` like\u2026"
 lastmod: '2024-03-13T22:45:00.114180-06:00'
 model: gpt-4-1106-preview
-summary: Searching and replacing text lets you find strings and swap them out.
+summary: Let's search and replace text using Haskell.
 title: Searching and replacing text
 weight: 10
 ---